canonical/snapd/docs/frameworks.md

 then the framework snap might provide `meta/framework-policy/apparmor/policygroups/foo_bar-client` and nothing else.

+The contents of files in the `apparmor` directory use apparmor syntax as described in `apparmor.d(5)`.
+When specifying DBus rules, set the peer label to refer to the AppArmor label (APP\_ID) of the service to be accessed.
+Also, to ensure frameworks are coinstallable, the service should be implemented so its DBus `path` uses the format `/pkgname/service`.

+For example, using the above exampe where the `foo` framework ships a `bar` DBus system service, a `bin/exe` utility, some data files and also a runtime state file, then `meta/framework-policy/apparmor/policygroups/bar-client` might contain something like:

+    /apps/foo/*/bin/exe  ixr,
+    /apps/foo/*/data/** r,
+    /var/lib/apps/foo/run/state r,
+    dbus (receive, send)
+         bus=system
+         peer=(label=foo_bar_*),

 ### App yaml

 For apps wanting to use a particular framework, meta/package.yaml simply